sofiadarkeweb/what-for-dinner/README.md

 ## Tech

 This is a MERN app using MongoDB, Express.js, React and Node.js.
-It is deployed through Herouku.
+It is deployed through Heroku.
 The backend is set up Node.js using Express for the routing, connecting to a database in MongoDB together with Mongoose.
 It's developed locally in VScode.

 ## To run the project